Pro-Trump Montclair student posted pic of tacos. Now she’s being bullied

 "I felt victimized and unsafe on my campus so I called university police, and they came to me.
 I filed a police report and was told that a detective would get in touch with me but no one form law enforcement did.
 They basically took my file and threw it out."

-Lauren then spoke with the dean of students Margaree Coleman-Carter.
-Lauren says Carter “claimed that I was insensitive and hurtful to the Latin community."
+She then spoke with the dean of students Margaree Coleman-Carter.
+She says Carter “claimed that I was insensitive and hurtful to the Latin community."

 "This of course lead to the dean being very surprised to hear that these same people who were 'hurt and just wanted to understand,' were also the ones bashing me on the internet."